-5.3 The IHB/Secretariat of the IHO shall provide the Secretariat for the Commission regarding all questions to be dealt with by correspondence.
+5.3 The Secretariat of the IHO shall provide the Secretariat for the Commission.
 The Chair will prepare a Provisional Agenda for the next conference and will present, as the first item, his report on the activities of the Commission since the last conference.

 5.4 The Chair will report the activities and future plans of the HCA to the relevant bodies of the IHO.
-Between sessions, reports of studies or other activities, which may be considered of general interest to all Member States, should be reported through the Chair to the IHB/Secretariat of the IHO for general dissemination.
+Between sessions, reports of studies or other activities, which may be considered of general interest to all Member States, should be reported through the Chair to the Secretariat of the IHO for general dissemination.

-Article 6

-ORGANISATIONS OF CONFERENCES
+Article 6: ORGANISATIONS OF CONFERENCES

-6.1 The Chair shall issue invitations at least six months before the conference.
+6.1 The Chair shall issue invitations at least four months before the conference.